-Fabric dyes have been used for hundreds of thousands of years to help us express our creativity in our clothes and homes.
-Archeologists have found that the first mention of dyeing fabric dates to 2600 BC.
-Until the 1850s all dyes were created from from natural sources, most often from plant materials including bark, leaves, flowers and fruit; with event a few from insects.
+Fabric dyes have been used for hundreds of thousands of years to help us express our creativity.
+Archaeologists have found that the first mention of dyeing fabric dates to 2600 BC.
+Until the 1850s all dyes were created from natural sources like bark, leaves, flowers, fruit, and even insects.

 The very first step in successfully dyeing something at home is to identify the fiber content of the fabric.
-Natural fabrics like wool, cotton, linen and silk absorb and capture dyes well - as does nylon.
-Other synthetic fibers like polyester, spandex, acetate and acrylics will not dye evenly unless you use a dye specially formulated for synthetic fibers.
+Natural fabrics like wool, cotton, linen, and silk absorb and capture dyes well as does nylon.
+Other synthetic fibers like polyester, spandex, olefin, acetate, and acrylics will not dye evenly unless you use a dye specially formulated for synthetic fibers.
 Blended fabrics like a polyester/cotton will result in a muted, heather-like dyed finish unless you use a dye formulated for synthetics.

-The fabric or garment you wish to dye should be washed to remove any soil, fabric finishes or sizing that may be in the fabric.
+The fabric you wish to dye should be washed to remove any soil, fabric finishes, or sizing that may be in the fabric.
 If the item is stained, do your best to remove the specific stains.
-If they remain - especially oily stains - they will change how the dye is absorbed in that area.
+If they remain, especially oily stains, they will affect how the dye is absorbed in that area.

 Estimate the weight of the fabric or items you plan to dye.
 Many product instructions are based on the weight of the fabric and you want to be sure to use enough dye for good results.

-- Plastic drop cloth or old vinyl tablecloth to cover work area.
+- Plastic drop cloth or old vinyl tablecloth to cover the work area

 - Rubber gloves